danhoo/sublime-inform6-syntax/README.md

 ## Requirements

 Sublime Text 3 or later.
-Note that this file's content would probably work with a ".tmLanguage" file for Sublime Text 2 and earlier, but I haven't verified this.
+Note that the content in inform6.sublime-syntax might work with a ".tmLanguage" file for Sublime Text 2 and earlier, but I haven't verified this.

 Inform 6 source files.
-Note that this syntax file will not work with Inform 7, as the grammar has changed significantly.
+Note that inform6.sublime-syntax will not work with Inform 7, as the grammar has changed significantly.
 My personal preference is Inform 6, so I wrote this to support my development work.

 ## Install